r4ds/bookclub-r4ds/README.md

 Welcome to the R4DS R for Data Science Book Club!
 This is a new experimental repository, separate from the [main R4DS R4DS repository](https://github.com/r4ds/bookclub-R_for_Data_Science).

-We are working together to read [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund.
+We are working together to read [R for Data Science](https://r4ds.hadley.nz/) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.
 Join the #book_club-r_for_data_science channel on the [R4DS Slack](https://r4ds.io/join) to participate.
 As we read, we are producing [notes about the book](https://r4ds.github.io/bookclub-r4ds/).